 What is Teachable?

-It’s been around since 2014 and quickly became one of the most used in the market with over 100,000 users (according to their website)
+Teachable has been around since 2014 and has quickly become one of the most popular platforms in the market, boasting over 100,000 users.

 Features: What Can You Do With Teachable?